CenterForCollectiveLearning/opencracia/README.md

 - `rank`      : Ranking Voting
 - `fallback`  : Fallback Voting

 Also, we include a parameter called `ballotSize` in order to divide the number of propositions contained per panel in `approval`, `ranking`, and `fallback` modules.
-For example, whether `ballotSize = 5` and there are 50 proposals, the platform will split into ten panels of 5 proposals each.
+For example, whether `ballotSize = 5` and there are 50 alternatives, the platform will split into ten panels of 5 alternatives each.

 ### Database